shenxiaocam/academic-kickstart1/content/home/projects.md

 +++

 "The Research on Key Technologies of Cross-network Representation Learning based on the Integration of Graph Neural Network and Domain Adaptation", National Natural Science Foundation of China (No. 62102124), 2022/01-2024/12, PI.

+“The Research on Key Technologies of Cross-Network Representation Learning for Graph Domain Adaptation”, the Research Start-up Fund of Hainan University (No. KYQD(ZR)-22016), 2021/04-2026/04, PI.